datacarpentry/openrefine-socialsci/_episodes/03-Filtering and Sorting.md

 ### Excluding entries

-In addition to the solutions included above, another way to narrow our filter is to `include` and/or `exclude` entries in a facet.
+In addition to the simple text filtering we used above, another way to narrow our filter is to `include` and/or `exclude` entries in a facet.
+You will see the `include` or `exclude` options if you hover over the name in the facet window.

 If you still have your facet for `C01_responent_roof_type`, you can use it, or use drop-down menu > `Facet` > `Text facet` to create a new facet.
 Only the entries with names that agree with your `Text filter` will be included in this facet.

 Faceting and filtering look very similar.
 A good distinction is that faceting gives you an overview description of all of the data that is currently selected, while filtering allows you to select a subset of your data for analysis.